chadian/vscode-prettier-preview/README.md

 \!\[feature X\]\(images/feature-x.png\)

+* See diff of content against prettier formatting
+* Open new editor with prettier formatted content
+* Copy prettier content to clipboard
+* See a live results in the status bar of how pretty your current editor is with the Prettier'o'meter

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.

 ## Requirements